ADHD in boys

 • constantly changing activity or task

-• having difficulty organizing tasks
+• having difficulty organizing tasks.

 Hyperactivity and impulsiveness